2019 Ecommerce Holiday Advertising Guide

 ⚉ All IG Engagers [365 Days]

 It’s important to point out the structure of how you should be targeting all these custom lists.
-DO NOT combine them all within 1 ad-set, but rather create many ad-sets with the same ad.
+As you'll notice from the above screenshot, we DID NOT combine our custom lists all within 1 ad-set, but rather create many ad-sets with the same ad.
 The rationale for this is purely based on the idea of control.
 If you were to amalgamate all the lists into 1 ad-set, you will lose the ability to see which custom audience is performing best.
 If you make a sale after spending $8, how do you know if it is from your past Customer list, or your past Instagram Engager list?
 By spitting the lists into their own unique ad-set, you’ll be able to analyze which lists perform well, which don’t, and Adjust your budget accordingly.
-Please refer to screenshot below as an example of how the breakout should look:

 If you are working on a limited budget, it’s best practice to target bottom funnel lists.
 However, if you have more money to spend, use the additional budget to support prospecting audiences that have worked for you in the past.
 Sort through your data, identify the audiences that have the lowest CPA’s or the highest ROAS and place them in a different campaign.
 The Holiday Season is not just an opportunity to maximize sales, but it is also a chance to acquire new customers at a lower cost.